BrentGrammer/Statistics/NOTES/Statistics/HypothesisTesting.md

 #### P-Z pairs for two-tailed tests:

-- Note: generally in tests, you want to do a two tailed test unless special reason to do a one tailed test.
+- Note: generally in tests, you want to do a two tailed test unless special reason to do a one tailed test (they are more conservative and do not assume directionality).
 - `p=0.5 <=> z=+/-1.96`
   - the statistic observed must be 1.96 std dev from the mean of the H_0 distribution on the right or left of it.
 - `p=.01 <=> z=+/-2.58`